hafizur-rahman/CarND-Advanced-Lane-Lines/writeup_template.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at `pipeline()` method lines #81 through #128 in `transform.py`).

 Based on lecture videos, color threshold was done on R channel (in RGB color space) and S channel (in HLS color space).
 Gradient threshold was applied only in x direction.

+To further reduce noise, a ROI (region of interest) mask was applied as well.

 Here's an example of my output for this step.